mvolkmann/blog/src/lua.md

 months = {"January", "February"}
 ```

-The keys and values in tables can be any kind of value including other tables.
+The keys and values in tables can be any kind of value
+including other tables nested to any level.

 There are two ways to assign a key/value pair to a table.